How To Make Pancakes from Scratch

 So now you know my top secret ingredient for homemade pancakes with the best malt shop flavor, Malt Powder.

-However, there is one other thing I like to add to pancakes to give them a fabulous depth of flavor that perfectly complements maple syrup… Vanilla Bean Paste.
+However, there is one other thing I like to add to griddle cakes to give them a fabulous depth of flavor that perfectly complements maple syrup… Vanilla Bean Paste.

 Here are the additional ingredients needed:

-- All-purpose flour – You can use a gluten-free flour alternative, but note that your pancakes might not turn out quite as fluffy.
+- All-purpose flour – You can use a gluten-free flour alternative, but note that your griddle cakes might not turn out quite as fluffy.

 - Salt, baking powder, and baking soda – Essential for getting the perfect fluffiness.